 British Columbia is known internationally for its outdoor recreation, particularly sportfishing, camping, hiking, boat cruising, driving for pleasure, skiing and hunting.
 The many provincial and federal parks showcase spectacular mountain scenery and varied local physical environments.
 The national parks are mainly in the mountains of eastern BC and include Yoho, Kootenay, Glacier and Mount Revelstoke.
 Pacific Rim National Park on western Vancouver Island has the longest continuous stretch of sand beach in the province.

-In 1987 an agreement was reached to establish Gwaii Haanas National Park Reserve in the Queen Charlotte Islands (Haida Gwaii).
-This unique rain forest is one of North America's most diverse plant and animal wildlife habitats and is the ancestral home of the Haida, whose ancient sites and totem poles are of significant cultural value (see Anthony Island).
+In 1987, an agreement was reached to establish Gwaii Haanas National Park Reserve in the Haida Gwaii archipelago (formerly known as the Queen Charlotte Islands).
+This unique rainforest is one of North America's most diverse plant and animal wildlife habitats.
+It is the ancestral home of the Haida, whose ancient sites and totem poles are of significant cultural value (see Anthony Island).

 Provincial Government